-A total of \$3,569,537 was expended and/or encumbered to pay for the Phoenix System.
-A total of \$2,063,910 was in the Branch Accounting and Procurement budget for the main consultant contract, including a staff person to maintain statewide contracts for the trial courts.
-There was \$1,505,627 in the Information Technology (IT) budget for Phoenix-related tech center costs, and Phoenix-specific IT consultant costs.
+A total of \$3,248,946 was expensed to pay for the Phoenix System.
+A total of \$1,527,911 was in the Branch Accounting and Procurement budget for the main consultant contract, including a staff person to maintain statewide contracts for the trial courts.
+An additional \$1,721,035 was expensed by the Information Technology (IT) office for Phoenix-related tech center costs, and Phoenix-specific licenses and maintenance.

-The Phoenix System was established in response to a Judicial Council directive for statewide fiscal accountability and human resources support as part of the council's strategic plan.
-The program's purpose is to provide daily, centralized administrative support to the trial courts, including accounting and financial services, trust accounting services, purchasing services, a centralized treasury system, human capital management services, and core business analysis, training, and support.
+The Phoenix System was established in response to a Judicial Council directive for statewide fiscal accountability and human resources support for the trial courts as part of the council's strategic plan.
+The program's purpose is to provide daily, centralized administrative support to the trial courts, including accounting and financial services; trust accounting services; purchasing services; a centralized treasury system; human capital management services; and core business analysis, training, and support.
 Program staff design, test, deploy, maintain, and manage the Phoenix System, which enables the courts to produce a standardized set of monthly, quarterly, and annual financial statements that comply with existing statutes, rules, and regulations.

 The judicial branch benefits from an integrated, staff-administered program promoting statewide consistency in court administrative practices.
 The financial component of the Phoenix System has been implemented in all 58 courts and allows for uniform processing, accounting, and reporting.
-The human capital management component of the Phoenix System has been implemented in 13 courts to date, with another in progress, providing human resources management and payroll services.
+The HR payroll management component of the Phoenix System has been implemented in 16 courts to date, with another in progress, providing human resources management and payroll services.